 Specific details and identifying information have been changed in order to protect the confidentiality of the settlement agreement.

 Riding a bicycle on a gorgeous day should be a leisurely and enjoyable time, but for one of our clients, it turned into a harrowing experience that threatened to put him at fault.
-Luckily for him, he contacted the skilled team at Silkman Law Firm, where we found the legal precedent to win his case.
+Luckily for him, he contacted the skilled bicycle accident lawyers at Silkman Law Firm, where we found the legal precedent to win his case.

 The Bicycle Accident